bayooyetoro/ETL_DWH_WITH_SSIS/README.md

-# ETL_DWH_WITH_SSIS
+# Implementing Data warehouse with SQL Server Integration Tools
+1. Brief about SSIS
+2. Architecture of the project
+3. Implementation
-A data warehouse implementation and ETL pipeline with SSIS and analysis with PowerBI
+4. Validation and Analysis with PowerBI